 Deferred compensation plan assets: Assets held in the deferred compensation plans will be used to pay benefits under certain of the Company's non-qualified deferred compensation plans.
 The investments primarily consist of mutual funds which are publicly traded on stock exchanges and are valued using a market approach based on the quoted market prices.
-During the three months ended December 31, 2018, the Company recognized unrealized losses of \$9 million in the consolidated statements of income on these investments that were still held as of December 31, 2018, where they offset unrealized gains on the related deferred compensation plan liability.
+During the three and six months ended March 31, 2019, the Company recognized unrealized gains of \$7 million and unrealized losses of \$2 million, respectively, in the consolidated statements of income on these investments that were still held as of March 31, 2019, where they offset unrealized gains and losses on the related deferred compensation plan liability.

 Investments in marketable common stock and exchange traded funds: Investments in marketable common stock and exchange traded funds are valued using a market approach based on the quoted market prices, where available, or broker/dealer quotes of identical or comparable instruments.
-During the three months ended December 31, 2018, the Company recognized unrealized losses of \$22 million in the consolidated statements of income on these investments that were still held as of December 31,

-2018, of which \$21 million related to restricted investments.
+During the three and six months ended March 31, 2019, the Company recognized unrealized gains of \$21 million and unrealized losses of \$1 million, respectively, in the consolidated statements of income on these investments that were still held as of March 31, 2019, of which \$20 million of gains and \$1 million of losses, respectively, related to restricted investments.
 Refer to Note 20, "Commitments and Contingencies," of the notes to consolidated financial statements for further information.

 The fair values of cash and cash equivalents, accounts receivable, short-term debt and accounts payable approximate their carrying values.
-The fair value of long-term debt was \$9.5 billion and \$9.6 billion at December 31, 2018 and September 30, 2018, respectively.
-The fair value of public debt was \$8.5 billion and \$8.6 billion, at December 31, 2018 and September 30, 2018, respectively, which was determined primarily using market quotes classified as Level 1 inputs within the ASC 820 fair value hierarchy.
-The fair value of other long-term debt was \$1.0 billion at December 31, 2018 and September 30, 2018, which was determined based on quoted market prices for similar instruments classified as Level 2 inputs within the ASC 820 fair value hierarchy.
+The fair value of long-term debt was \$9.6 billion at March 31, 2019 and September 30, 2018.
+The fair value of public debt was \$8.6 billion at March 31, 2019 and September 30, 2018, which was determined primarily using market quotes classified as Level 1 inputs within the ASC 820 fair value hierarchy.
+The fair value of other long-term debt was \$1.0 billion at March 31, 2019 and September 30, 2018, which was determined based on quoted market prices for similar instruments classified as Level 2 inputs within the ASC 820 fair value hierarchy.